SupportExTraGoZ/TelerikTeamProject/README.md

       - Factories - optional for all factories connected to global parts of project.
       - Models - all global classes that represent part of the app
       - WorkFunctions - stores all common functions that are used in app work
+            * IO - Input / Output functions
                 * FileReader - Implements IReadable - read file from specific path and return List of strings.
                 * OutputDisplayer - displays lines from List-string
 4. (OPTIONAL)LifeSim_V01_01.Tests - Optionaly, some test on current application.

 NOTE: The Contracts and Factories folders (namespaces) must be saved for more "global" purposes.
 I'give an example-> I'm working on menu, so i will create Contracts folder in my menu folder.
 Separete all in different folder.